icehaku/gamer-bot/README.md

 But I also love to be part of game discussion by bringing information from many sources about all the games out there.

-You can subscribe to my notifications that interest you and your group member and by interacting with me using the commands that I understand.
+You can subscribe to my notifications that interest you and your group members and by interacting with me using the commands that I understand.

 ### Feature list